Karma – Action

 – Ezra Taft Benson

-Karma Yoga is a way to live with conscious awareness.
+Understanding karma is a way to live with conscious awareness.

 Swami Vivekananda explains the karma theory:

-It does not believe in chance and it keeps God out of the equation.
-We are the creators of our own destiny.
+- We are the creators of our own destiny.

-Our present experience is determined by our past actions.
+- Our present experience is determined by our past actions.

-Our future experience will be determined by what we do here and now.
+- Our future experience will be determined by what we do here and now.

-We shape our own future.
+- We shape our own future.

 Additional Reading: